TxnLab/use-wallet/examples/liquid-auth-backend/README.md

 #### Ngrok & VPNs

-Ngrok does not play well with VPNs.
-Remember to disable it or you will see an error when visiting your
+Ngrok sometimes does not play well with VPNs, so you might need to disable it.

-#### Platfomr Error
+#### Platform Error

 You might get the following error: